Orca plans to launch Launchpad in late July or early August | MEXC News

-PANews reported on July 16 that Blockworks reporter Jack Kubinec revealed on the X platform that Solana's liquidity protocol Orca plans to launch Launchpad in late July or early August.
-The product will focus on a mechanism developed by Orca that gives humans an advantage over robots.
+PANews reported on July 17 that according to Blockworks reporter Jack Kubinec, Solana's ecosystem liquidity protocol Orca is planning to launch its new Launchpad (token issuance platform) in late July or early August.
+The biggest highlight of this product is that the Orca team has developed a new mechanism that aims to allow real users to outperform automated robots (bots) when participating in the new coin rush, improving fairness and user experience.

 Disclaimer: The articles reposted on this site are sourced from public platforms and are provided for informational purposes only.
 They do not necessarily reflect the views of MEXC.
 All rights remain with the original authors.
 If you believe any content infringes on third-party rights, please contact [email protected]